 Skip to content

-NWIC Extended Campus Locations
+NWIC Extended Campus Site Locations

 Home > About NWIC > Campus Locations

-NWIC Offers Six Extended Campus Locations
+NWIC Offers Education at Six Extended Campus Sites

 Northwest Indian College is committed to serving the educational needs of Tribal communities throughout the Pacific Northwest.
 This is accomplished by working cooperatively with Muckleshoot, Nez Perce, Nisqually, Port Gamble, Swinomish and Tulalip Tribal communities to sponsor classes and programs of particular relevance to them.